 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Allianz, Atlassian, PLDT, and Global Payments and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Feb.
-19, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Allianz SE (OTCMKTS: ALIZY), Atlassian Corporation Plc (NASDAQ: TEAM), PLDT Inc. (NYSE: PHI), and Global Payments, Inc. (NYSE: GPN).
+NEW YORK, Feb.
+19, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Allianz SE ALIZY, Atlassian Corporation Plc TEAM, PLDT Inc. PHI, and Global Payments, Inc. GPN.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 9, 2018 - May 17, 2022